ColdHeat/PsNeePy/README.md

 The main code is derived partially from different versions of [PSNee](https://github.com/kalymos/PsNee).

 Unfortunately this modchip is more of a proof of concept than it is something you should use in your console.

-Help make it better!
+Help make it better by trying it out and submitting pull requests!

 If you're interested in a more traditional modchip like MM3 or MayumiV4, read my [blog post about making your own modchips](https://blog.kchung.co/making-playstation-modchips/).